furrtek/MagicWandMods/README.md

 * Disconnect the programmer, unplug the EMW, wait a bit, plug it back in.
 The new firmware should now be running.

 ## Disclaimer
 I'm not responsible if you fuck everything up and/or die.
-Be careful, this isn't your mom's dishwasher.
+Be careful, there's exposed mains voltage inside the thing.
 This wasn't tested on animals (yet).